haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 ### Unambiguous distance restraints

 When docking multi-chain proteins, it is important to define unambiguous distance restraints to keep the two chains together.
 This is done by defining a set of distance restraints between atoms of the two chains.
-An example of this is given by standard antibody antigen docking protocols, where the heavy and light chains are kept together by defining distance restraints between the C-alpha atoms of the two chains, as illustrated in the [HADDOCK2.4 protein-protein tutorial][haddock24protein]{:target="_blank"} and in the [HADDOCK3 antibody-antigen tutorial][haddock3antibody-epitope]{:target="_blank"}.
+An example of this is given by standard antibody antigen docking protocols, where the heavy and light chains are kept together by defining distance restraints between the C-alpha atoms of the two chains, as illustrated in the [HADDOCK2.4 protein-protein tutorial][haddock24protein]{:target="_blank"} and in [corresponding section of the HADDOCK3 antibody-antigen tutorial](https://www.bonvinlab.org/education/HADDOCK3/HADDOCK3-antibody-antigen/#additional-restraints-for-multi-chain-proteins){:target="_blank"}.

 In this case, we should not need to define unambiguous restraints neither for the nanobody nor for the antigen, as they are monomeric entities.